helium/HIP/0000-dynamic-poc.md

 ### Beacon Packet Length

 The current packet length of the PoC beacon is 52 bytes.
-This length comes from legacy data included during targetted proof of coverage.
+This length comes from legacy data included during targeted proof of coverage.
 The longer the packet the higher a chance of interference and packet loss(1).
 Using a variable packet length for POC will further help to understands the networks capability.

 If the beacon packet length can be reduced from 52-bytes and made variable ideally it would be multiples of 24-bytes or 1dc.
 If it could be reduced to 19-bytes SF10 could be utilized in US915 while still respecting the 400ms dwell time.